matlab-actions/setup-matlab/README.md

 1. Set the token as a secret.
 For more information about secrets, see [Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 2. Map the secret to an environment variable named `MLM_LICENSE_TOKEN` in your workflow.

-For example, define a workflow that uses the latest release of MATLAB on a self-hosted UNIX&reg; runner to run the tests in your private project:
+For example, define a workflow that runs the tests in your private project by using the latest release of MATLAB inside a container on a self-hosted UNIX&reg; runner:
-- To include the dependencies required to run MATLAB on the self-hosted runner, use a container built from the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps).
-(You do not need to run your job in this container if you are using a GitHub-hosted runner.)
+- To run MATLAB inside a container, use the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps).
+This image includes all the dependencies required to run MATLAB.
-- To set up the latest release of MATLAB on the runner, specify the **Setup MATLAB** action in your workflow.
+- To set up the latest release of MATLAB, specify the **Setup MATLAB** action in your workflow.
 - To run the tests, specify the the [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/) action.
 License MATLAB to run the tests by mapping a secret to the `MLM_LICENSE_TOKEN` environment variable in your workflow.
 In this example, `MyToken` is the name of the secret that holds the batch licensing token.

 ```YAML